-- 6.9 Policy IN2(f) seeks to secure future management of any GI features created.
+- 6.10 Policy IN2 (f) seeks to secure future management of any GI features created.
 The policy indicates that GI features should be financially secured through an agreed management plan.
 Maintenance and monitoring of Green Infrastructure is essential to ensure its long-term retention.
-The mechanism for securing the delivery of areas of GI will normally be through planning conditions and / or Section 106 Planning Obligations, this includes where offsite compensation is sought. - Mansfield District Council supports planning applications that are accompanied by a 'Green Infrastructure Management Plan'.
+The mechanism for securing the delivery of areas of GI will normally be through planning conditions and / or Section 106 Planning Obligations, this includes where offsite compensation is sought. - 6.10.1 Mansfield District Council supports planning applications that are accompanied by a 'Green Infrastructure Management Plan'.
 Planning applications for major development (including Outline and Detailed applications and reserved matters) should include plans or a written explanation of how Green Infrastructure will be enhanced as part of the submission.
-In most cases, Mansfield District will apply a condition or Section 106 obligation to ensure conformity with the agreed Green Infrastructure proposals. - Where a full Green Infrastructure Management Plan is not submitted (for example on outline planning applications where final design details are not known), a condition will be sought that seeks to ensure that the development in question cannot be commenced unless a Green Infrastructure Management Plan is submitted to and approved by the local planning authority as part of the reserved matters application.
-It is the responsibility of the applicant / site promoter / developer to devise the strategy and to be clear how it will deliver Green Infrastructure. - Where a Green Infrastructure Management Plan has been submitted and agreed, planning conditions or Section 106 obligations will be used to secure the GI enhancement, maintenance and monitoring agreed through the plan.
+In most cases, Mansfield District will apply a condition or Section 106 obligation to ensure conformity with the agreed Green Infrastructure proposals. - 6.10.2 Where a full Green Infrastructure Management Plan is not submitted (for example on outline planning applications where final design details are not known), a condition will be sought that seeks to ensure that the development in question cannot be commenced unless a Green Infrastructure Management Plan is submitted to and approved by the local planning authority as part of the reserved matters application.
+It is the responsibility of the applicant / site promoter / developer to devise the strategy and to be clear how it will deliver Green Infrastructure.

-- Where financial contributions are required in order to deliver and subsequently maintain GI this will be secured through a Section 106 agreement.
+- 6.10.3 Where a Green Infrastructure Management Plan has been submitted and agreed, planning conditions or Section 106 obligations will be used to secure the GI enhancement, maintenance and monitoring agreed through the plan. - 6.10.4 Where financial contributions are required in order to deliver and subsequently maintain GI this will be secured through a Section 106 agreement.
 The amount of contribution will be dependent on the scale and nature of development.
-Where long term management is proposed by a Management Company, this should be made clear during the early stages of decision making and will be secured through legal agreement. - The Council has prepared a supplementary planning document on Planning Obligations.
+Where long term management is proposed by a Management Company, this should be made clear during the early stages of decision making and will be secured through legal agreement. - 6.10.5 The Council has prepared a supplementary planning document on Planning Obligations.
 This contains further guidance relating to Green Infrastructure, community open space, playing pitch provision and allotments.
 It addresses planning contributions for community open spaces, allotments, sports pitches and wider green infrastructure (GI) requirements.
 The Planning obligations SPD indicates that on-site provision and / or off-site contributions may be required for one, or a combination, of these types of green space provisions.
-This will depend on, for example: location, type, and size of development, and what need there is nearby.
+This will depend on, for example: location, type, and size of development, and what need there is nearby. - 6.10.6 The long-term management and maintenance of GI is critical to achieving multifunctionality.
+GI benefits can be delivered across administrative boundaries.
+This means that the management of one site can affect the ability of another.
+As a consequence there is a need to take a strategic view of GI management across and between areas and networks. - 6.10.7 At a site level, management and maintenance considerations must be included early in the design process.
+Developers should positively manage GI to provide benefits into the future.
+In developments implemented in phases, this should be a consideration long term. - 6.10.8 Involving local communities and local stakeholders in discussions on long term management and delivery can be valuable.
+This has to be matched by appropriate resources and funding.